 In the case of many blogs or social media sites, much of the content is user-driven.
 So what happens if a user copies and pastes copyrighted material there?
 We’re mainly talking about forum or comment activity that can’t always be directly controlled or policed all the time.
 Fortunately there is case law out there that indemnifies website owners against legal action for content posted in a community-driven online environment.
 That is of course assuming you can demonstrate you didn’t know about it or encourage it.

 Again, this is a defense against legal action, not immunity from it.
-I also stress that this doesn’t protect you, for example, if an employee or your web guy uploads something to a page on your website that is copyrighted.
+I also stress that this doesn’t protect you, for example, if an employee or your “web guy” uploads something to a page on your website or social media that is copyrighted.
 As the site’s owner, you’re always responsible for those acting on your behalf.

 * If you are the owner of a website that allows users to contribute, I would highly recommend registering with OCILLA.
 The $105 filing fee is nothing compared to the costs of a copyright infringement lawsuit.